lyteword/lyteword/content/_index.md

 To get started, explore our curated Bible texts and insightful commentaries to deepen your understanding of Scripture.
 Use the links in the sidebar to easily navigate and find resources that guide you in both study and reflection.

+{{< cards >}}
+  {{< card link="/" title="The Holy Bible" image="/images/thumb_bible.webp" subtitle="Explore the Word of God with easy access to the Bible in various translations." >}}
+  {{< card link="/" title="Commentaries" image="/images/thumb_stack.webp" subtitle="Deepen your understanding of Scripture with insightful commentaries." tag="Coming Soon" tagColor="blue" tagIcon="sparkles" >}}
+  {{< card link="/" title="Sermons & Homilies" image="/images/thumb_pulpit.webp" subtitle="Listen to inspiring sermons that provide biblical teachings, encouragement, and spiritual growth." tag="Coming Soon" tagColor="blue" tagIcon="sparkles">}}
+  {{< card link="/" title="Devotionals & Reading Plans" image="/images/thumb_calendar.webp" subtitle="Follow structured reading plans or devotional resources to guide your Bible study." tag="Coming Soon" tagColor="blue" tagIcon="sparkles">}}
+{{< /cards >}}

 ## The Mission of the Gospel

+The mission of the Gospel is the joyful proclamation of the Good News of Jesus Christ—truth that transforms hearts, renews minds, and calls people into new life with God.
+From the earliest days of the Church, this message has been preserved, defended, and explained through faithful theological works written to strengthen believers and to bear witness to the truth of Christ to the world.

 > *And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up: That whosoever believeth in him should not perish, but have eternal life.
 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.* &mdash; John 3:14-17, KJV.